anthonyfigueroa-1/ActiveDirectory/README.md

 </p>

 <h1>Active Directory</h1>
-This tutorial outlines how to set up active directory using Azure.<br />
+This tutorial outlines how to set up Active Directory using Azure.<br />